SomeUserName1/master/README.md

   - [ ] Compare IOs of query on data set order

 ### Future Work
+  - [ ] Iterator for get nodes and get relationships
   - [ ] Transaction/Intermediate Buffer
   - [ ] System Catalog (n\_slots from first 4 bytes of header and n\_nodes, n\_rels for now)
   - [ ] bulk ops